-Exploratory Students
+Undecided Students

-Students who have not yet determined their major area of study or who plan eventually to enroll in a professional school may wish to seek admission initially to liberal arts as exploratory students or as an interim academic home.
+Students who have not yet determined their major area of study or who plan eventually to enroll in a professional school may wish to seek admission initially to liberal arts as undecided students or as an interim academic home.
 This alternative to the University Division is especially recommended for students whose aspirations will depend on a strong liberal arts background, on strong communication and analytical skills, or on knowledge of a liberal arts topic in depth.

 Students who are contemplating degrees in professional areas but who are uncertain about their choices can benefit from the advice and counsel of liberal arts faculty at the outset of their academic careers.
-The Office of Student Affairs is interested in working individually with undecided students and draws upon the expert counsel of the University's Career and Employment Office; an adviser from this program is routinely available in the School of Liberal Arts Office of Student Affairs.
-Further, exploratory students can take advantage of peer counseling; well-qualified, successful undergraduates in liberal arts are available to share their perspectives, enthusiasm, and reservations on a more and immediate basis.
-The School of Liberal Arts maintains very close contact with the University Division, and exploratory students can take advantage of the services and expertise of both units regardless of their formal admission to one unit or the other.
+The School of Liberal Arts Office of Student Affairs, Cavanaugh Hall 401, is interested in working individually with undecided students and draws on the expert counsel of the University's Career and Employment Office.
+An adviser from this program is routinely available in the School of Liberal Arts Office of Student Affairs.
+Further, undecided students can take advantage of peer counseling; well-qualified, successful undergraduates in liberal arts are available to share their perspectives, enthusiasm, and reservations on a more informal and immediate basis.
+The School of Liberal Arts maintains very close contact with the University Division, and undecided students can take advantage of the services and expertise of both units regardless of their formal admission to one unit or the other.